trampgeek/moodle-qtype_coderunner/README.md

 in the first semester and 200 in the second, is assessed using CodeRunner questions.
-The mid-semester test also uses Moodle/CodeRunner and the final examination for the second-semester version of the course was successfully run on Moodle/Coderunner in November, 2014.
+The mid-semester test also uses Moodle/CodeRunner and the final examination for the second-semester version of the course was successfully run on Moodle/CodeRunner in November, 2014.

-The second year C course of around 200 students makes similar use of Coderunner using C questions and a third year Civil Engineering course, taught in Matlab, uses Coderunner for all labs and for the mid-semester programming exam.
+The second year C course of around 200 students makes similar use of CodeRunner using C questions and a third year Civil Engineering course, taught in Matlab, uses CodeRunner for all labs and for the mid-semester programming exam.
 Other courses using Moodle/CodeRunner include:

 1. COSC261 Formal Languages and Compilers
 1. COSC367 Computational Intelligence
 1. SENG365 Web Computing Architectures

 CodeRunner currently supports Python2 (considered obsolescent), Python3, C, PHP5, JavaScript (NodeJS), Octave and Matlab.
 Java support